giuliocerruto/MC-uncertainty-embedding/README.md

 ### **uncertainty_function**

 This section provides examples for the *uncertainty_function* that maps the uncertainty value of a sample to the weight it will have in the loss minimization step.
-The uncertainty function should be chosen from the user.
-It can be more or less complex, as well as it can depend on both or just the value of the uncertainty.
-Below, just few examples, obtained heuristically, (???)  have been shown:
+The uncertainty function should be specified by the user.
+It can be more or less complex, as well as it can depend on both the epoch number and the sample uncertainty or just the uncertainty value.
+Below, the two functions employed in this project, obtained heuristically, are shown.

 #### **Linear**